-Using the -button next to the bearing type a window of the rolling bearing calculation is shown to select a rolling bearing from the database.
+Using the -button next to the bearing type a window of the rolling bearing calculation is shown to select a bearing from the database.
 This dialog can also be shown on right click on the bearing in the 2D-graphics.

 If a rolling bearing element is added, an entry for the bearing in the system tree will be added.
 If this element is selected, the dialogs of the rolling bearing calculation are active to define the bearing.